qtc-de/remote-method-guesser/README.md

 $ cd remote-method-guesser
 $ mvn package
 ```

+You can also use prebuild packages that are created for [each release](https://github.com/qtc-de/remote-method-guesser/releases).
+Prebuild packages for the development branch are created automatically and can be found on the *GitHub* [actions page](https://github.com/qtc-de/remote-method-guesser/actions).

 *rmg* does not include *ysoserial* as a dependency.
 To enable *ysoserial* support, you need either specify the path
 to your ``ysoserial.jar`` file as additional argument (e.g. ``--yso /opt/ysoserial.jar``) or you change the